King Charles III (play): Critical reception

 The Globe and Mail called the play "dreary" despite its success in London and on Broadway.
 It is explained to be a Shakespearean-like play that has already passed its "best before" date.
-The author talks about how some aspects in this futuristic play came true, like how Prince Harry ends up happy with his new spouse Meghan Markle, who like Jess is also of African descent, or how the real King Charles III is known to express strong opinions on government issues.
+The author talks about how some aspects in this futuristic play came true, like how Prince Harry ends up with Meghan Markle, who like Jess is a woman of colour, or how the real King Charles III is known to express strong opinions on government issues.